 312-322 Canal STREET

-312-322 Canal Street, a new 7-story 24,000 sqft mixed-use building, will soon occupy an important stretch of Canal Street in the West Tribeca Historical District bringing additional residential and commercial space to this fast-paced and constantly changing neighborhood.
+312-322 Canal Street, a new 7-story 24,000 SF mixed-use building, will soon occupy an important stretch of Canal Street in the West Tribeca Historical District bringing additional residential and commercial space to this fast-paced and constantly changing neighborhood.

 In designing the building, the team found inspiration in the historic district’s many elegant cast-iron, palazzo style buildings, but simultaneously tried to honor the vibrant and commonplace qualities that have defined Canal Street in particular throughout its history.